Parallel Logical Measurements via Quantum Code Surgery: The parallel measurement procedure

-Observing that $\Theta$ forms a generating set for a group of Pauli products $\<\Theta\>$, it is shown in Ref.~\cite{ZL} that an alternative generating set $\Theta' \cup \Theta''$ of $\<\Theta\>$ can always be chosen such that the subsets $\Theta'$ and $\Theta''$ are each regular.
+Given a general set $\Theta$ of commuting Pauli product measurements, $\Theta$ may not be regular.
+However, observing that $\Theta$ forms a generating set for a group of Pauli products $\<\Theta\>$, it is shown in Ref.~\cite{ZL} that an alternative generating set $\Theta' \cup \Theta''$ of $\<\Theta\>$ can always be chosen such that the subsets $\Theta'$ and $\Theta''$ are each regular.
 Measuring $\Theta'$ and then $\Theta''$ then performs the same logical operation on the code as measuring $\Theta$.
 We omit the details here, but refer the interested reader to \cite[Lem.~9]{ZL}.

 As this is a different set of Pauli product operators than $\Theta$, the weights of the Pauli products in the set $\Theta'\cup\Theta''$ may differ substantially from those in $\Theta$.